 PILS itself has grown and adapted since its auspicious beginning.
-In 1996, the program began offering partial tuition scholarships in order to help minimize the debt burden of PILS members, and in 2017 expanded to offer up to full tuition scholarships.
-In 2018, the program received a $10 million naming gift from Bruce (L’80) and Ann Blume and is now known as the Blume Public Interest Scholars Program.
+In 1996, the program began offering partial tuition scholarships in order to help minimize the debt burden of PILS members, and in 2017 expanded to offer up to ten full tuition scholarships.
+In 2018, the program received a naming gift from Bruce (L’80) and Ann Blume and is now known as the Blume Public Interest Scholars Program.
+In 2024, the program will once again shift to increase the size of the cohort to 20 students and to refocus the financial support for students towards summer and postgraduate funding.
+This shift comes in part due to the strengthening of Georgetown’s nationally leading Loan Repayment Assistance Program and the federal Income-Driven Repayment and Public Service Loan Forgiveness programs, which empower borrowers committed to service to pursue public interest careers free from overly burdensome loan payments.

-Though the program has changed a bit over the years, and the larger Law Center public interest community has grown substantially, one thing has remained constant — the commitment of the scholars themselves.
+Though the contours of the program have changed over the years and the larger Georgetown Law public interest community has grown substantially, one thing has remained constant — the commitment of the scholars themselves.
 Today, the vast majority of PILS/Blume Scholars continue to serve in the public interest.
+And a number of PILS/Blume alumni have returned to Georgetown as faculty (Erica Hashimoto, L’97), administrators (Morgan Lynn-Alesker, L’07), speakers (R. Daniel Okonkwo L’05, Whiquitta “Kee” Tobar L‘15, Adina Appelbaum L‘15, Elizabeth Keyes L‘04, and Gretchen Rohr L‘03), and visiting scholars through the Blume Leaders in Residence program (Sarah Craven L’92).

 Memorial Scholarships Supporting Blume Scholars

 The Blume Public Interest Scholars Program has two dedicated memorial scholarships that support current Blume Scholars.
-The Financial Aid Office determines the annual recipients of these scholarships based on annually submitted FAFSA materials.
+The Financial Aid Office determines the annual enrolled Blume Scholar recipients of these scholarships based on submitted FAFSA materials.

 Cedric Asiavugwa Memorial Public Leadership Endowed Scholarship Fund